808thlife/TB-Training-Logs/README.md

 # TB Training Logs

-A Flutter application for generating and tracking structured hybrid training plans based on the **Tactical Barbell Green Protocol** (Operator / Fighter continuation model).
+A Flutter application for generating and tracking structured hybrid training plans based on the **Tactical Barbell Green Protocol** (Hybrid/Op continuation model).

 The app focuses on combining strength training progression with conditioning work, while allowing users to track workouts, intensity, and progression over time.